 - B-2 For each customer identified in B1 please provide the following information. - (a) Describe how the goods are sent to each customer in Australia, including a diagram if required.

-- (b) Identify each party in the distribution chain and describe the functions performed by them.
+Generally by ocean freight - (b) Identify each party in the distribution chain and describe the functions performed by them.
 Where commissions are paid indicate whether it is a pre or post exportation expense having regard to the date of sale.
-N/A - (c) Explain who retains ownership of the goods at each stage of the distribution chain.
+No commission involved. - (c) Explain who retains ownership of the goods at each stage of the distribution chain.
 In the case of DDP sales, explain who retains ownership when the goods enter Australia.

-(d) Describe any agency or distributor agreements or other contracts entered into in relation to the Australian market (supply copy of the agreement if possible).
+CIF sales - (d) Describe any agency or distributor agreements or other contracts entered into in relation to the Australian market (supply copy of the agreement if possible).
+N/A

-(e) Explain in detail the process by which you negotiate price, receive orders, deliver, invoice and receive payment.
+- (e) Explain in detail the process by which you negotiate price, receive orders, deliver, invoice and receive payment.
 If export prices are based on price lists supply copies of those lists.

-(f) State whether your firm is related to any of its Australian customers.
+Price negotiated via email and tele-con.
+Received order by PO, invoice by commercial invoice.
+Payment by 60 days. - (f) State whether your firm is related to any of its Australian customers.
 Give details of any financial or other arrangements (eg free goods, rebates, or promotional subsidies) with the customers in Australia (including parties representing either your firm or the customers).

-(g) Details of the forward orders of the goods under consideration (include quantities, values and scheduled shipping dates).

-- B-3 Do your export selling prices vary according to the distribution channel identified?
-If so, provide details.
-Real differences in trade levels are characterised by consistent and distinct differences in functions and prices.
-N/A - B-4 Prepare a spreadsheet named "Australian sales" listing all shipments (i.e. transaction by transaction) to Australia of the goods under consideration in the investigation period.
+None - (g) Details of the forward orders of the goods under consideration (include quantities, values and scheduled shipping dates). - B-3 Do your export selling prices vary according to the distribution channel identified?
+None If so, provide details.
+Real differences in trade levels are characterised by consistent and distinct differences in functions and prices. - B-4 Prepare a spreadsheet named "B4 Australian sales" listing all shipments (i.e. transaction by transaction) to Australia of the goods under consideration in the review period.
 You must provide this list in electronic format.
 Include the following export related information: